Doula (v.) To mother the mother/birthing person

 Alyssa became passionate about the postpartum period after the birth of her first daughter in 2018.
 During her first postpartum experience, Alyssa felt completely overwhelmed and realized how underprepared birthing parents are for the intricacies of the fourth trimester.
 Feeling completely lost, Alyssa extensively researched newborn care and informally supported friends and family members with her newly acquired knowledge.

-When her second daughter was born in 2020, she felt more prepared for caring for her baby but was met with the challenge of simultaneously raising her young toddler during this time.
-Alyssa lives in Scituate, MA, with her husband, two daughters, and French Bulldog, Mitchell.
+When her second daughter was born in 2020, she felt more prepared for caring for her baby but was met with the challenge of simultaneously raising her young toddler during a pandemic with undiagnosed Perinatal Mood & Anxiety Disorders (PMADs).
+Alyssa has always called the South Shore Home and lives in Scituate, MA, with her husband, two daughters, and French Bulldogs, Mitchell & Frannie.
 She enjoys spending time with her family, especially at the beach, reading, exercising, cooking, and is an aspiring gardener.